walz0/frc-match-dl/README.md

 - twitch-dl
 - ffmpeg

-[ffmpeg](https://www.ffmpeg.org/download.html) must be installed and in your PATH for this to work, twitch-dl will throw an error if you don't.
+[ffmpeg](https://www.ffmpeg.org/download.html) must be installed and in your PATH for this to work, twitch-dl will throw an error if it isn't.

 [twitch-dl](https://github.com/ihabunek/twitch-dl) can be installed with the python command:
 ```